Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Results

-In this section we study the behaviour of the sWk-means algorithm proposed in section~\ref{sec:swkmeans-method} applied to synthetic two-dimensional time series data.
+In this section, we study the behaviour of the sWk-means algorithm proposed in Section~\ref{sec:swkmeans-method}, applied to synthetic two-dimensional (2d) time series data.

-We begin in section~\ref{sec:2d_ts-synthetic_data_generation} by constructing sets of synthetic two-dimensional data containing either two or three regimes.
-Then in section~\ref{sec:2d_ts-results} we show that the sWk-means algorithm performs well on this synthetic data.
-In section~\ref{sec:2d_ts-n-projs} we explore the accuracy metrics using different sets of hyperparameters.
+We begin in Section~\ref{sec:2d_ts-synthetic_data_generation} by constructing sets of synthetic 2d data containing either two or three regimes.
+Then in Section~\ref{sec:2d_ts-results}, we show that the sWk-means algorithm performs well on the synthetic data.
+In Section~\ref{sec:2d_ts-n-projs}, we explore the accuracy metrics using different sets of hyperparameters.